Dudiebug/CrabInvSync/README.md

 3. Set `serverUrl` in `config.txt` to your server address.

 The server exposes a live dashboard at `http://localhost:3000/` showing all active rooms, per-player inventories, and the merged result, updating every 500ms.

 ---

-## Known Limitations

-- **Mod slot counts are fixed.** Items can be swapped within your existing slots, but new slots cannot be added.
-This is a hard UE4SS TArray limitation — the game doesn't process slot count changes via Lua reflection.
-- **Room auto-detection requires an active multiplayer session.** In solo play or the main menu, the fallback `roomCode` from config is used instead.
-- **Crystals or health reading as 0?** Use the debug tools (see below) to find the correct internal property name for your game version and update `config.txt`.

----